 2. Life-course and long-term effects of child (mal)nutrition

-Treatments for child malnutrition should not only help children survive the high short-term risk of death, but should help them thrive both short and long term.
+Treatments for child malnutrition should not only help children survive the high short-term risk of death, but should help them thrive both medium and long term.
 Our work has showed adverse long term outcomes of early-life malnutrition.
+These include risk of later-life non-communicable disease and neurocognitive/developmental impairments.

 I am Chief Investigator on the MRC/GCRF funded CHANGE project (CHild malnutrition & Adult NCD: Generating Evidence on mechanistic links to inform future policy/practice).